MateenCPH/3sem-codelab-exercises-Day3/README.md

 ### 2. Set up the development environment (one per team of 2 x 2)

+1. **ONE** team member should clone the following GitHub repository: `git clone -b code-lab-3 https://github.com/tysker/3sem-codelab-exercises.git`.
+2. Delete the `.git` folder in the project folder.
+3. Create a new GitHub repository and push the project to the new repository.
-1. One team member should create a new github repository and make everybody else collaborators on the repo.
+4. Make everybody else collaborators on the repo.
-2. Then create a new maven project with a [Hibernate Config file](https://gist.github.com/tysker/74eac7ad0dc0d52c3af8e87907d487e7) and the appropriate [pom.xml](https://gist.github.com/tysker/312d237728d58c84533aae6cad661307 dependencies for using with JPA.
+5. Then create a new maven project with a [Hibernate Config file](https://gist.github.com/tysker/74eac7ad0dc0d52c3af8e87907d487e7) and the appropriate [pom.xml](https://gist.github.com/tysker/312d237728d58c84533aae6cad661307) dependencies for using with JPA.
-3. Create a new branch: `develop` and Protect the `main` branch and the `develop` branch from pushing directly to it.
+6. Create a new branch: `develop` and Protect the `main` branch and the `develop` branch from pushing directly to it.
 Only allow Pull Requests to merge into these branches.
-4. Every team member should clone the new repository to their local machine
+7. Every team member should clone the new repository to their local machine
-5. Checkout the develop branch (each member)
+8. Checkout the develop branch (each member)

 ### 3. Connecting to the database